fihtony/DeepProxy/README.md

 **Most settings are now database-driven** and managed via the Web UI:

-- Traffic monitoring rules (which endpoints to cache)
+- Traffic monitoring rules for deciding which requests to record and replay
-- Field mapping (extract metadata from headers/responses)
+- Field mapping and extraction for capturing useful data from headers, bodies, and responses
-- Session creation rules (where to capture user IDs)
+- Session creation rules for linking requests to the right user
-- Endpoint matching patterns
+- Endpoint matching patterns for version, platform, language, environment, and namespace-aware replay

 Only essential infrastructure settings are in `.env`:

-- Server ports and host
+- Server host and ports
 - Database location
 - Security keys
 - Logging configuration